 *First published January 22, 2009 and moved to this page for better organization

-Here’s a grocery bill buster: Homemade vinaigrette.
-It’s very easy to make, ingredients couldn’t be cheaper and it’s one of the most popular ways top a salad.
-Luckily, it’s super easy to make with the main two ingredients being vinegar and oil.
+Here’s a grocery bill saver: DIY vinaigrette.
+It’s very easy to prepare, ingredients couldn’t be cheaper and it’s one of the most popular ways to dress a salad.

 - You can use fresh juices from lemons, limes or oranges as part of the vinegar ratio for added flavor.

-- The oils used are light such as vegetable oil, salad oil, grapeseed or extra virgin olive oil.
+- The oils used are light such as vegetable, salad, grapeseed or EVOO.
+Choose one that has no strong taste.

 - You can also add things like minced garlic, ginger, shallots, herbs and assorted spices.

-Because oil and vinegar won’t hold together when mixed, you need to emulsify the dressing which is just a fancy way of saying: vigorously mix it up.
+Because oil and vinegar won’t hold together when combined, you need to emulsify the dressing which is just a fancy way of saying: vigorously mix it up.
 This will hold the ingredients together temporarily so you can enjoy it on your salad.

 The sky’s the limit when making a vinaigrette, I’ve included a basic recipe below.
-Once you get the hang of making your own, experiment with different flavors by adding herbs and trying different vinegars.
+Once you get the hang of preparing your own, experiment with different flavors by adding herbs and trying different vinegars.

-1/4 cup balsamic vinegar
+1/4 C. balsamic vinegar

 1 tablespoon mustard